ryssbowh/pingu-core-module/README.md

 - Themes can define a config which will override the normal config.
 Access it with `theme_config()` which will return the normal config if it does not exists in your theme.
 - Themes can define Composers to add variables to any view. use the command `module:make-composer`.
 - Admin theme will be set if request starts with /admin or if ajax call define a \_theme=admin
 - Themes now sits in Themes folder. a symbolic link is created at theme creation.
 It links public/themes/{themeName} to Themes/{themeName}/public so you can have assets publicly available in your Themes folder.
-If your running your site in a vagrant it's important to run the create command from within your box, or the link will be incorrect.
+If your running your site in a virtual environment it's important to run the create command from within your environment, or the link may be incorrect.
 To access your assets you can use the `theme_url` function.

 ### Commands
 Includes commands provided by [igaster/laravel-theme](https://github.com/igaster/laravel-theme) from which packaging commands have been removed.